infinite-industries/infinite/ansible/README.md

 TODOS (Jason):
 *  Set INFINITE_IMAGE_VERSION_TAG in docker-files/*.env and remove the
   /etc/environment mods from the deploy playbook.
-* Restart services if they have been updated by the deploy playbook
 * Add SSH key management for users.